Human Development and Family Sciences (B.S.)

 You can choose between three emphases.
 You can also add an interdisciplinary minor in gerontology.

-Emphasis 1: Family and Individual Development
+Emphasis 1: Family Relations, Prevention and Wellness

 This emphasis focuses on general human development and research.
 It provides career enhancement if you have prior work experience with individuals and/or families.
 It will also prepare you to pursue an advanced degree in a related field.